 Invite new users

-To add a user, enter their email address in the Invite a user to your account field and click +Invite.
+To add a user, enter their email address in the Enter email field and click Add User.
 Checkr will send an invitation to the user to confirm the new account creation and set up a password.

 Note: Checkr cannot add users to your account.
 Please be certain to create more than one Admin user for the account to protect against unexpected changes within your company.